swalehmwadime/NLP-Beginners-guide/README.md

 ```

 ## Data
-The data used in each project is typically not included in the repository due to size constraints.
+The data used in each project is not included in the repository due to size constraints.
 Instructions for obtaining the data are provided in each project's README file.
 Ensure to place the data in the appropriate directories as specified.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new projects to add, please follow these steps: